mcspach/CIT93/022-handle-edit-delete/README.md

 - I was finally able to solve the delete/averages issue with some tinkering, but there is still a tiny UI issue where I'd like to illiminate the average outputs if the values are NaN, but I didnt quite figure that out.

 - I also noticed that sometimes, when I deleted an object and recalulated the values, I would get multiple paragraph elements with the averages.
 To fix this I added a helper funtion called clearAverages and used it in a few places to clear those elements before recalculating.
-But thinking